-What makes bluwinx glasses better than the cheaper pair I can buy on the internet?
+What makes bluwinx blue light glasses better than the cheaper computer glasses I can buy on the internet?

 How long will it take for me to receive my glasses?

 Answer: Most orders will take 7-10 business days from the time we receive your order until you will receive them.
 There are two variables that can alter that timeline.
 First, the frame you choose and the second; the lens you need.
 Most frames are in stock but occasionally they are back ordered, and, in some instances, they may even be discontinued.
 This can cause a delay in processing an order.
 In the event a frame is discontinued, we will contact you to help you choose a new frame.

 The other variable is the complexity of the lens you need.
 These are ophthalmic quality lenses that are manufactured individually based on your needs.
 In rare instances we may have questions or need to verify something about your prescription and that may delay processing your order.

 The Eye Measurement will help you pick your frame size.
 Once you choose a frame, one of the drop-down boxes is labeled Eye Measurement and you will be asked to choose an option.
 The number that is displayed in the drop-down box is a number in millimeters.
 Take that number and look at the Frame Information chart at the bottom of that page.
 You will see a graphic showing frames with the range of Eye Measurements.
 For example; if the frame you choose has an Eye Measurement of 52.
 That is 52 millimeters and a medium size frame.
 The chart is as follows:

 Watch our video to help find the right frame size for you.

 PD is short for Pupillary Distance.
 We use this measurement for single vision prescriptions.
 This measurement is also used for bifocals.
 To measure your Pupillary Distance, just take a millimeter ruler and line up the end of the ruler with the center of your left pupil and measure to the center of your right pupil.
 This measure is the same regardless of the frame you choose. (see instructional video)